 7. Reflective Materials.
 1 Point.

 This relates to after dark having reflective tape or decals on your bike or piping on your clothes.
-I cannot comment as never ride at night due to kangaroos.
+I know in the long highway tunnels here bikes are hard to see among the traffic.

 8. Movement.
 1 point.